Heat Transfer Basics

 What You Need to Understand

-The R-value of fiberglass and cellulose insulation can only impact 50% to 70% of the load on a home or building air conditioning and heating system because fiberglass and cellulose have no effect on convective and radiant heat transfer.
-No matter how much you increase the R-value of home or building insulation, you can only impact the conductive heat losses.
+The R-value of fiberglass and cellulose insulations can only impact 50% to 70% of the load on a home or building air conditioning and heating system because fiberglass and cellulose have no effect on convective heat transfer.
+No matter how much you increase the R-value of fiberglass or cellulose insulation, you can only impact the conductive heat losses.

 Insulation and Diminishing Returns